CLI & Scriptability API

 crystl quest start --sealed # each hero gets its own git worktree

-crystl quest start --fresh # archive prior chat, then launch
+crystl quest start --fresh # archive prior chat, keep an authored plan

 crystl quest clear # archive the gem's quest chat history